jgzak/20240408-JULIUSZAK-NYCSCHOOLS/README.md

 When user clicks on one of the schools in the list Details and SAT parts are populated with data fetched from API.

 ## To run this app:
-  `npm install`
+  - `npm install`
-  `npm run dev`
+  - `npm run dev`

 ## To run tests:
-  `npm run test`
+  - `npm run test`

 ## Performans
-`NYCSchools` component is loading all schools in one call, however in order to keep response slim, we are only loading `school_name` and `dbn` attributes.
-When user cliks on one of the schools: `dbn` passed to `SATScores` and `SchoolDetails` which both loading its corresponding data.
-We could load everything in one shot (schools and details) but what if list of schools was 40k records and not 400?
-Also user may not click on every single school, why to compromise initail performance?
+`NYCSchools` component is loading all schools in one call, however in order to keep the response slim, we are only loading `school_name` and `dbn` attributes.
+When a user clicks on one of the schools, the `dbn` is passed to `SATScores` and `SchoolDetails`, which both load their corresponding data.
+We could load everything in one shot (schools and details), but what if the list of schools was 40k records instead of 400?
+Also, the user may not click on every single school, so why compromise initial performance?

+## Tests
+There are two test
+- `App.test.tsx`: This test simulates user actions.
+It waits until the initial data is loaded (list of schools), then the user clicks on one of the schools.
+It further waits until the data in the corresponding components is loaded and then verifies that the data is rendered correctly.
+This test is integration test, since its rendering whole component sub-three
+- `SATScores.test.tsx`: This test renders only one component.
+This is unit test.